younhyungchae/Landuse_Ratio/README.md

   &#8251; You must remove vision tower parameter as well as mapping dictionary in *pytorch_model.bin.index.json*

-3. Train with DeepSpeed ZeRO-3: finetune_lora.sh
+3. Train with DeepSpeed ZeRO-3: finetune_lora.sh: `bash scripts/finetune_lora.sh`
-`bash scripts/finetune_lora.sh`

-4. Merge LoRA adapter with base model
+4. Merge LoRA adapter with base model: `bash scripts/merge.sh`
-   `bash scripts/merge.sh`

 ## Inference
 Following command finds all images in image path and append the estimation result to output path.

 Output path should be jsonline file.

 `python evaluate.py --model-path [MODEL_PATH] --image-path [IMAGE_PATH] --output-path [OUTPUT_PATH] --type cls`

 The code will automatically detects images not processed.
 (Does not perform redundant estimation.)